danielgarzonotero/danielgarzonotero/README.md

 <!--
 **danielgarzonotero/danielgarzonotero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Chemical Engineer from the National University of Colombia - Medellin campus.
+Currently, P.h.D student at the University of Virginia and working in Bilodeau Group.
+Interested in applying molecular simulation and deep learning to explore molecules, peptides, and protein properties.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...